ORNL-Fusion/Collector-Probes/OEDGE Scripts/README.md

 ![gui_example](ex_gui.png)

 Comparing the plasma density and temperature to Thomson scattering requires a Thomson Input File (a .xlsx file).
 This file can be created with the Create... prompt, but an example file is included in the repository as well (ts_mapped_167192_167195.xlsx).
 Open this file to see what's contained in it if you are curious.
 Load in the file through the Browse... dialog.
 The output will be generated in a PDF specified in the Thomson Output File entry after clicking Plot (this process may take a minute).
 Current GUI implementation just chooses a set of rings to plot (20-48, 180-189).
+Note: These Thomson files are generated for a specific grid/equilibrium!
+They will not work for a run that was created on a different grid form the one that created the Thomson file!

 ## Creating a Thomson file for Comparison (DIII-D only)